 I was finally free.

-If you can start by telling one person, and then another, it will get easier, and the grief will feel a little lighter, little by little.
-I highly recommend joining a support group, there is no other group of women out there that can validate your pain the way someone who has been through it.
+I highly recommend joining a support group, there is no other group of women out there that can validate your pain in the way someone who has been through it can.

 Making space to experience painful emotions allows us to practice our resilience and grow.

 Think of one thing you have to be grateful for and focus on that.
-Then think of another, and another.
+Then think of another and another.
 Maybe it’s just the fact that you have a roof over your head, or that you are healthy.
 Start making a gratitude list and keep it handy for triggers.
 When you get hit by an unexpected pregnancy announcement you can immediately reference your list.

 Gratitude has been scientifically proven to increase happiness, reduce stress and anxiety, improve sleep, and increase energy.
 It’s a practice that can truly change your life.

-Remove any judgement of yourself.
+Remove any judgment of yourself.
 We must allow ourselves to grieve and go through the steps and not judge ourselves for it.
 Cut yourself some slack.
 Picture a woman who just lost her husband sitting in the front row of a wedding.
 You’d cut her slack if she was angry or sad, right?
 You’d forgive her if she got up and left in the middle of the ceremony, right?

 Infertility grief is grief.
 Cut yourself the same slack as you would that woman.